Cinnnnny/Stuff/README.md

-# Welcome to the new Stuff drive!
+# Welcome to the Stuff drive!
 Since the old one was found, I decided to move everything here.

 ⠀⠀⠀⠀⠀⠀⣀⣠⣤⣀⡀<br>